Rubber band: Manufacturing

-Most probably, rubber, whether it is natural or synthetic, arrives at the manufacturing facility in large bales.
+Most rubber, whether it is natural or synthetic, normally arrives at the manufacturing facility in large bales.
 Rubber bands are made by extruding the rubber into a long tube to provide its general shape.
 There are a number of different methods that can be applied at this point in the manufacturing process.
 Originally, and in some instances still today, the rubber tubes will then be placed on mandrels, curing the rubber with heat, and then slicing them across the width of the tube into little bands.
 This causes the tube to split into multiple sections, creating rubber bands.
 This is most commonly known as an "off-line" rubber extrusion process.

-However, in 1969 the world's first continuous cure extrusion line for rubber bands was installed at the Alliance Rubber Company rubber band manufacturing facility in Alliance, OH, U.S.A.
-Rubber bands produced using this high speed continuous production equipment feature an improved modulus (stretch), a smoother, more consistent quality, and yield a higher count per pound.
-There is no need to use mandrels in this process.
-With the continuous cure process, the rubber is forced through the aperture or die, traveling in a continuous stream directly into and through a "curing tunnel" which uniformly raises the extrudite to the vulcanizing temperature and maintains it there for the entire curing or vulcanizing period.
-This is most commonly referred to as an "on-line" rubber extrusion process.

 While other rubber products may use synthetic rubber, most rubber bands are primarily manufactured using natural rubber because of its superior elasticity.

 Natural rubber originates from the latex of the rubber tree, which is acquired by tapping into the bark layers of the rubber tree.
 Rubber trees belong to the spurge family (Euphorbiaceae) and only survive in hot, humid tropical climates near the equator, so the majority of latex is produced in the Southeast Asian countries of Malaysia, Thailand, and Indonesia.
 Once the latex has been tapped and is exposed to the air, it begins to harden and become elastic, or rubbery.

 Rubber band sizes

 Measuring

-A rubber band is usually measured in three basic dimensions: length, width, and thickness.
-Its length is defined as half its circumference.
-Its thickness is the distance from the inner surface to the outer surface, and its width is the distance from one cut edge to the other.
+A rubber band is usually measured in three basic dimensions: the flat length, cut width, and wall thickness.
+The flat length is the total unstretched length.
+Perpendicular to the flat length is the cut width.
+Wall thickness is generally measured using tools such as calipers or pin gauges.
+The wall thickness determines the band's strength and durability.

 If one imagines a rubber band during manufacture, that is, a long tube of rubber on a mandrel, before it is sliced into rubber bands, the band's width is decided by how far apart the slices are cut, and its length by the circumference of the tube.